lucasjellema/geocafe/README.md

 * Edit Marker/Site/Tooltip - click on marker to bring up editor

 Add custom map layer of tiled map service, for example of WARP-ed images/maps such as https://mapwarper.net/maps/tile/80272/{z}/{x}/{y}.png

+Export your map with current sites/markers and associated images - Right Mouse Click on Map, choose menu item Configure Map.
+Import your map with all its sites/markers and associated images into any browser - Right Mouse Click on Map, choose menu item Configure Map.

 ## 7. First steps with Leaflet - integrating a map in a web application